Undergraduate international applicants

 The amount that must be certified on your financial statement is shown for a nine-month program of study as a single student.
 For each dependent that may be coming to VCU with you, we require an additional $5,000 per dependent on the bank statement.
 Information on dependents must be clearly indicated on the completed financial statement.

-International students may apply and receive admission to pre-pharmacy and pre-medicine programs, but are currently not eligible for the subsequent graduate programs at Virginia Commonwealth University (i.e., Pharm.D. and M.D.).
+International students may apply and receive admission to pre-pharmacy and pre-medicine programs.
+International students are now eligible for the subsequent graduate programs at Virginia Commonwealth University (i.e., Pharm.D. and M.D.).

-International students, however, may apply for nonprofessional, graduate research-based programs in the health sciences.
+International students may also apply for nonprofessional, graduate research-based programs in the health sciences.

 Graduate admission is not guaranteed with undergraduate admission and requires a separate graduate application upon completion of all relevant requirements.